matrix-org/matrix-spec-proposals/proposals/2663-errors-nonexistent-push-rules.md

-# MSC2663: Errors for dealing with inexistent push rules
+# MSC2663: Errors for dealing with non-existent push rules

 This MSC proposes that homeservers respond with a HTTP 404 ('Not Found') status code and an `errcode` of `M_NOT_FOUND` when a client attempts to read or write